 Click on any heading with a + sign to read more.

-I put this one at the top of the list as it’s the one I find clients rarely pay much attention to, not realising the savings potential available and just how easy it is to switch to a better deal.
+I put this one at the top of the list as it’s the one most clients overlook, not realising the savings potential available and just how easy it is to switch to a better deal.

 If you’ve been with the same big-name supplier for years, there’s a good chance you’re overpaying for your gas and electricity.
 Depending on your usage levels, this could amount to hundreds of pounds per year.